fledge-iot/fledge/docs/OMF.rst

             "power"         : "/Electrical/Power"
        }

-If an asset has a data point called *temperature* in will be stored in the AF hierarchy *temperatures*, if the asset had a data point called *power* the asset will be placed in the AF hierarchy */Electrical/Power*.
+If an asset has a datapoint called *temperature* in will be stored in the AF hierarchy *temperatures*, if the asset had a datapoint called *power* the asset will be placed in the AF hierarchy */Electrical/Power*.

-The *equal* and *notequal* tests take a object as a child, the name of the object is data point to examine, the child nodes a sets of values and locations.
+The *equal* and *notequal* tests take a object as a child, the name of the object is datapoint to examine, the child nodes a sets of values and locations.
 For example

 .. code-block:: console